 Retaking the GMAT can be stressful and lead to anxiety.
 You might feel overwhelmed and find studying too much.
 Make sure you’re in a good mental state to tackle the preparation process and retake the GMAT.
 Consider taking a break for a while and focus on getting your mind back to a better state so that you can tackle studying once again.

-Pros of Retaking GMAT
+Pros of Retaking the GMAT (When It Pays Off)

 Better Financial Package